by Doug Howard.

 After earning a degree at Rochester, Gustav went on to Columbia University, where he did a PhD under an earlier Hungarian émigré, Tibor Halasi-Kun.
 In 1966 Gustav was recruited by yet another Hungarian émigré, Denis Sinor, to join the faculty of the Department of Uralic and Altaic Studies (now Central Eurasian Studies) at Indiana University.
 He taught for thirty years, eventually succeeding Sinor as department chair.
 An early computer advocate, he got one of the university’s first PCs for the departmental office and liked to envision research projects that harnessed its power, such as my own dissertation, whose data analysis was impossible without it.

-The conversation in which he told me his story took place in the summer of 1989, in Budapest, my first time in Hungary.
+The conversation in which he told me his story, in the summer of 1989, took place in Budapest, during my first time in Hungary.
 Gustav had organized (with György Hazai) a collaborative project of Hungarian and American historians to publish Ottoman historical sources, funded by the International Research and Exchange Board (IREX).
 I was one of the Americans.
 The first symposium of our little group was planned without knowing that all across Eastern Europe the Iron Curtain would be coming down that summer and the Cold War ending.
 We flew into Budapest three days after the public reburial of Imre Nagy, the executed leader of 1956.
 Can Gustav have imagined, on arriving in New York in 1956, that thirty-three years later he would be narrating his story over coffee with his student, in a McDonald’s restaurant on Régiposta utca?
 Can he have imagined that evening that this student would return to Hungary many times, bringing his own students?
 That the collegial relationships forged that week would bear fruit in research over decades?
 That one of those Hungarian colleagues would hold the Turkish Chair at Gustav’s own former university, and come to America in 2014 as a Fulbright fellow at Calvin College?